The Human Fertility Database

 - Sebastian Klüsener (MPIDR): Denmark, Finland, Germany, Iceland, Luxembourg, Sweden.

-- Kryštof Zeman (VID): Austria, Bulgaria, Chile, Czech Republic, France, Hungary, Netherlands, Norway, Portugal, Slovakia, Slovenia, Spain, Switzerland, UK.
+- Kryštof Zeman (VID): Austria, Bulgaria, Chile, Czech Republic, France, Hungary, Italy, Netherlands, Norway, Portugal, Slovakia, Slovenia, Spain, Switzerland, UK.